Questions Swirl A Day After DR Congo coup Attempt - UrduPoint

 An army spokesman later announced in a message broadcast on national tv that defence and security forces had stopped "an attempted coup d'etat".

+The attack "aimed to assassinate" the minister, his team said on Monday, showing reporters where the bullets had hit vehicles and his residence's walls, and broken windows.

+While daily activity resumed as normal in Gombe on Monday, many questions remained.

-"It (the government) are trying to divert our attention from social and security problems," Joel, a civil servant, told AFP.
+"It (the government) is trying to divert our attention from social and security problems," Joel, a civil servant, told AFP.

-"I don't think that in the city centre of the capital attackers could storm a minister's house or the Palais de la Nation without the authorities being informed," he said.
+"I don't think that in the city centre of the capital, attackers could storm a minister's house or the Palais de la Nation without the authorities being informed."

 The group had planned to attack the home of new Prime Minister Judith Suminwa and the residence of Defence Minister Jean-Pierre Bemba, army spokesman General Sylvain Ekenge said late on Sunday.